 Variations to Recipe

-• Chocolate Flavor.
-Swap the Christmas Trees for the Chocolate Christmas Trees if you can find them.
+• Chocolate Flavor: Swap the Little Debbie Christmas Trees for Chocolate Christmas Trees if available for a richer dessert.

-• Topping.
-Prefer milk chocolate?
-Substitute milk chocolate for the white baking chocolate.
+• Topping Swap: Prefer milk chocolate?
+Substitute milk chocolate for the white baking chocolate for a softer, sweeter ganache.

 Step By Step Instructions